-There were no material changes to resources during 2017 that require disclosure under point 6 of Section E.I of Annex I of Regulation (EC) No 1060/2009.
+There were no material changes to resources during 2018 that require disclosure under point 6 of Section E.I of Annex I of Regulation (EC) No 1060/2009.
+However, as previously noted, AMB-EU received its ESMA registration with effect from 3 December 2018.
+Consequently, a number of analytical roles will be transferred to Amsterdam in 2019.
+These changes will be reflected in the 2020 Transparency Report.

-$^1$ One member of the UK Ratings Division has been seconded to the US based CRPC to support the roll out of the revisions to BRM and related criteria procedures.
-The secondment is scheduled to end on 18 April 2018.
+$^2$ One member of the UK Ratings Division has been seconded to the US based CRPC to support the roll out of the revisions to BRM and related criteria procedures.
+The secondment is scheduled to end in August 2019.